top of page

 Transportation

-I am a renter and I bike to work.
 I know that it’s hard to get where you need to go.
 Our cyclists don’t feel safe on our roads.
-Our mass transit is deteriorating, even while we keep pushing fare hikes.
+Pedestrian deaths are up across the country.
+Our mass transit is deteriorating—literally on fire.
 We need to rethink the way we invest in our infrastructure.
 We should be leading on these issues, not letting our neighbors, Somerville & Boston, leave us behind.

-I am a supporter of Cambridge Bike Safety and their pledge.
+I am a supporter of bike lanes, Cambridge Bike Safety and their pledge.

 Public Safety